-Before analysing the rules established by Directive 2010/76/EU, we briefly recall the main international initiatives in response to the crisis, that have been introduced over recent years to create binding principles for a more effective remuneration system88.
+Before analysing the rules established by Directive 2010/76/EU, we briefly recall the main international initiatives introduced in recent years in response to the crisis to create binding principles for a more effective remuneration system.88

-In April 2009, the Financial Stability Forum (then the Financial Stability Board) issued "Principles for Sound Compensation Practice" to discuss the topics of effective governance of compensation, and how to align compensation systems with risk management and risk governance.
+In April 2009, the Financial Stability Forum (then the Financial Stability Board) issued "Principles for Sound Compensation Practice" to discuss the topic of effective governance of compensation, and how to align compensation systems with risk management and risk governance.
 The Principles were intended to reduce incentives towards excessive risk taking that may arise from the structure of remuneration systems.
 Following the principle "one size does not fit all", they were not aimed at indicating a certain threshold of individual compensation.

 The guidelines focused on three important issues:

-a) effective governance compensation - "The board of directors of major financial firms should exercise good stewardship of their firms' compensation practices and ensure that compensation works in harmony with other practices to implement balanced risk postures";

-- b) effective alignment with prudent risk taking "An employee's compensation should take account of the risks that the employee takes on behalf of the firm.
+- a) effective governance compensation "The board of directors of major financial firms should exercise good stewardship of their firms' compensation practices and ensure that compensation works in harmony with other practices to implement balanced risk postures"; - b) effective alignment with prudent risk taking "An employee's compensation should take account of the risks that the employee takes on behalf of the firm.

-Compensation should take into consideration prospective risks and risk outcomes that are already realised"; - c) effective supervisory oversight and engagement of stakeholders "Firms should demonstrate to the satisfaction of their regulators and other stakeholders that their compensation policies are sound.
-As with other aspects of risk management and governance, supervisors should take rigorous action when deficiencies are discovered"89.
+Compensation should take into consideration prospective risks and risk outcomes that are already realised";

+c) effective supervisory oversight and engagement of stakeholders - "Firms should demonstrate to the satisfaction of their regulators and other stakeholders that their compensation policies are sound.
+As with other aspects of risk management and governance, supervisors should take rigorous action when deficiencies are discovered".
+89
-On April 30th 2009, the European Commission issued Recommendations n.384 and n.385 on remuneration policies in the financial services sector and the regime for director remuneration in listed companies respectively.
-The crucial issues of both Recommendations were on the structure of remuneration policy and its long term sustainability, and performance measurement.
-"Where remuneration includes a variable component or a bonus, remuneration policy should be structured with an appropriate balance of fixed and variable remuneration components" 90.

-Moreover, recommendation 4.2 stated the principle that "the fixed component of the remuneration should represent a sufficiently high proportion of the total remuneration allowing the financial undertaking to operate a fully flexible bonus policy".
-With regards to performance, it was recommended that "the assessment of performance should be set in a multi-year framework in order to ensure that the assessment process is based on longer term performance and that the actual payment of bonuses is spread over the business cycle of the company" 1.
-In addition, the measurement of performance would have to include an adjustment for current and future risks related to underlying performance, and would have to evaluate the cost of the capital employed and the liquidity required.
+On 30th April 2009, the European Commission issued Recommendations no. 384 and 385 on remuneration policies in the financial services sector and the regime for director listed companies, respectively. remuneration in The crucial issues Recommendations regarded the structure of remuneration policy and its long term sustainability, and performance measurement.
+"Where remuneration includes a variable component or a bonus, remuneration policy should be structured with an appropriate balance of fixed and variable remuneration components".
+90 Moreover, recommendation 4.2 stated the principle that "the fixed component of the remuneration should represent a sufficiently high proportion of the total remuneration allowing the financial undertaking to operate a fully flexible bonus policy".
+With regard to performance, it was recommended that "the assessment of performance should be set in a multi-year framework in order to ensure that the assessment process is based on longer term performance and that the actual payment of bonuses is spread over the business cycle of the company".
+91 In addition, the measurement of performance would include an adjustment for current and future risks related to underlying performance, and would evaluate the cost of the capital employed and the liquidity required.